TheMaster3558/toppy/docs/cog.rst

     bot.dbgg_token = 'Your DiscordBotsGG token here'
     bot.topgg_token = 'Your Top.gg token here'
     # you need at least one token set to work
-    # this library will choose the client based off what tokens you pass

 2. Load the extension